tonjetj/findings/README.md

-This is current work on the registration form.
+This is current work on using login information and rendering it to a dashboard page.